 19-60 years old

-The primary deformity in most patients seeking genioplasty is a small, weak or receded chin.
+The primary deformity in most patients seeking genioplasty is a small, weak or receding chin.
 A “receded” chin can give the face a convex profile from the side.
-From the frontal view a weak chin can create the illusion of a large nose.
+From the frontal view, a weak chin can create the illusion of a large nose.

 To improve the appearance of the chin and overall facial harmony.

 Patients should be certain that they have no future plans to get orthognathic surgery.

 General anesthesia in a surgery center or hospital or in the office under oral and local anesthesia.

 Patients go home after surgery and do not require a night in the hospital.